THOMASELOVE/500-2021/classes/class06/README.md

 - Today's class will be held from **9:30 AM to 10:50 AM**.
 Dr. Love will open Zoom 10 minutes before and stay on until we run out of questions after the main session.
 - Before class, please watch the pre-recorded lecture using the link on our shared Google Drive, when it becomes available.
 - The Slides for Class 06 are [available in PDF](https://github.com/THOMASELOVE/500-2021/blob/master/classes/class06/500_2021_slides06.pdf), as well as in [R Markdown](https://github.com/THOMASELOVE/500-2021/blob/master/classes/class06/500_2021_slides06.Rmd).
-    - The pre-recorded lecture slides are the first 55 in this deck.
+    - The pre-recorded lecture slides are the first 55 in the deck.
     - The deck continues with additional material that we'll discuss in our class session.
 - The Class 06 pre-recorded lecture focuses on what can be learned from Don Rubin's 2001 paper entitled [Using Propensity Scores to help Design Observational Studies: Application to the Tobacco Litigation](https://github.com/THOMASELOVE/500-2021/blob/master/sources/articles/Rubin%202001%20Tobacco%20Litigation%20article.pdf).
     - Please skim or read [the Rubin 2001 paper](https://github.com/THOMASELOVE/500-2021/blob/master/sources/articles/Rubin%202001%20Tobacco%20Litigation%20article.pdf) before you watch the Class 6 lecture.
     - We'll also be looking at the [Right Heart Catheterization example](https://github.com/THOMASELOVE/500-data/tree/master/rhc) in more detail, and this is the last of our R examples for this term.
+- Next week's class (Class 07, on 2021-03-18) will be held from **9:30 - 11 AM**.
 - As always, Dr. Love will be available for the 10 minutes before and 15 minutes after this session for informal "office hours".
 If you need help with anything, please email us!

 ## Announcements

 1. There is an online causal inference seminar most weeks, hosted at Stanford.
 [Learn more and sign up here](https://sites.google.com/view/ocis/) if you're interested.
 2. We will discuss your project proposals today.
-Remember that the final version of your proposal is due 2021-03-23 at 9 PM.
+Remember that the [final version of your proposal](https://github.com/THOMASELOVE/500-2021/blob/master/project/01_proposal.md) is due 2021-03-23 at 9 PM.
-3. We will also discuss the OSIA plan for the rest of the semester today.
-A complete schedule will be posted.
+3. We will also discuss the [OSIA plan for the rest of the semester](https://github.com/THOMASELOVE/500-2021/tree/master/osia/claims) today.
+A complete schedule will be posted by class time.
-4. Next week's class will be held from 9:30 - 11 AM.
-5. Prior to our next class, submit your essay for Rosenbaum Chapter 7 to our Shared Google Drive in the Chapter 7 (2021-03-18) subfolder of the Rosenbaum Essays folder.
+4. No later than 8 AM on 2021-03-18, please remember to submit your [essay for Rosenbaum Chapter 7](https://github.com/THOMASELOVE/500-2021/tree/master/essays) to our Shared Google Drive in the Chapter 7 (2021-03-18) subfolder of the Rosenbaum Essays folder.
     - An appropriate file name for your submission would be `YOUR_NAME-essay7.doc` for the Chapter 7 essay.
-Acceptable formats for the essay include PDF, word documents or Google Docs.
+    - Acceptable formats for the essay include PDF, Word documents or Google Docs.
+5. We will post the [Lab 3 Answer Sketch](https://github.com/THOMASELOVE/500-2021/tree/master/labs/lab3) by tomorrow morning.
+Please submit the Lab today if you haven't already done so.

 ## Key References for Today